 Pace: Measurable Progress Requirement

 Students are expected to maintain progress toward the completion of their degree.
 Therefore, students must have an overall completion rate of 67% of all hours attempted (includes transfer and repeated courses; excludes Learning Support hours).
-The completion rate is calculated by dividing the cumulative overall number of hours successfully completed by the cumulative overall number of hours attempted.
+The completion rate is calculated by dividing the cumulative overall number of hours successfully completed by the cumulative overall number of hours attempted, using standard rounding rules.
 A grade of A, B, C, D or P will be required for successful completion.
-Grades of W, I, AU or F are not considered completions.
+Grades of W, AU or F are not considered completions.
 Classes that are repeated or dropped during the term are counted as attempted hours.
 Students who do not meet this standard will be placed in a financial aid warning status which means the student is one semester away from losing their financial aid.
 The student remains eligible for financial aid during the warning semester.

 Maximum Time Limit: Reasonable Length of Time Requirement

 A reasonable length of time for completion of an educational program is defined as no longer than 150% of the length of the program.
 For example, a student enrolled in a degree program that requires 60 credit hours must complete all requirements by the time they have attempted 90 hours (60 hours x 150% = 90 hours).
 Students will not be considered to have reached the 150% hour maximum until after the semester in which they reach or exceed the attempted hours allowed.
 However, students will be immediately suspended from aid if it is projected that it is not possible for them to meet graduation requirements within the 150% limit.
 It is important to note that all transfer hours count toward the attempted hours, including withdrawals.
 Learning Support hours are not counted in this limit.
 Once the required courses to earn a degree have been completed, students are no longer eligible to receive aid.

 Learning Support Limit